History Book Club

 Join our History Book Club, where we’ll read books that educate, inspire pride in how Black Americans have contributed in great measure to our country, and motivate us to take action.
 In keeping with our mission, we want the History Book Club to be an active experience.
 We want our readers to connect with history and identify ways they can apply the history learned to combat racism and promote unity—and then do it.

-NEW FOR 2024: Since most of the books we read are more than 250 pages, members voted to spend two months reading one book.
+Since most of the books we read are more than 250 pages, in 2024 members voted to spend two months reading one book.
 So, each month we will discuss half of that month’s book.

 The History Book Club meets at 7 PM CT on the last Wednesday of each month via Zoom.
 Click here to sign up for the mailing list to be notified of meetings and get a PDF of the History Book Club Calendar with Book Descriptions!

-Please consider purchasing your books from a BIPOC or Black-owned bookstore in person or select them when you purchase online at Bookshop.org.
+Please consider purchasing your books from a BIPOC or Black-owned bookstore in person or select one when you purchase online at Bookshop.org

 7:00 PM CTZoom